Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/conclusion_part_2.md

 In an **elastic network model (ENM)**, we imagine nearby alpha carbons of a protein structure to be connected by springs.
 Because distant atoms will not influence each other, we will only connect two alpha carbons if they are within some threshold distance of each other.
 A major strength of ProDy is its implementation of a **Gaussian network model (GNM)**, an ENM for molecular dynamics.
 We describe how a GNM works in the following section.

-**Note:** The following section is at times mathematically advanced, so feel free to skim it if you do not have a background in linear algebra.
-A full treatment of the mathematics of GNMs can also be found in the chapter at <a href="https://www.csb.pitt.edu/Faculty/bahar/publications/b14.pdf" target="_blank">https://www.csb.pitt.edu/Faculty/bahar/publications/b14.pdf</a>
-{: .notice--warning}

 ## An Introduction to Gaussian Network Models

 ### Representing random movements of alpha carbons

-In this section, we will introduce GNM using our old friend human hemoglobin protein (<a href="https://www.rcsb.org/structure/1a3n" target="_blank">1A3N.pdb</a>).
+We will introduce GNM using our old friend human hemoglobin protein (<a href="https://www.rcsb.org/structure/1a3n" target="_blank">1A3N.pdb</a>).
 We first convert hemoglobin into a network of nodes and springs, in which each alpha carbon is given by a node, and two alpha carbons are connected by a string if they are within a threshold distance; the figure below uses a threshold value of 7.3 angstroms.

 [![image-center](../assets/images/600px/hemoglobin_enm.png){: .align-center}](../assets/images/hemoglobin_enm.png)
 Conversion of human hemoglobin (left) to a network of nodes and springs (right) in which two nodes are connected by a spring if they are within a threshold distance of 7.3 angstroms.